TRIAL PADDOCKS

 -

-Current livestock enterprise gross margins.
+Current livestock enterprise gross margins and actual returns / Ha.

 -